Top 5 misconceptions about building a CMMC Level 2 network

 • If you haven’t been paying attention to 800-171 or DFARS cybersecurity requirements until now, this is for you.

-I’ve been working with businesses for almost two years now to get them ready for the CMMC.
-In this time, I’ve spoken with over a hundred different defense contractors and several hundred cybersecurity professionals about their network and readiness.
+I’ve been working with businesses for five years now to get them ready for the CMMC.
+In this time, I’ve spoken with hundreds of defense contractors and close to a thousand cybersecurity professionals about their network and readiness.

-I’ve compiled a list of the top 5 logic problems that I see over and over again when contractors are designing their CMMC level 3 compliant network.
+I’ve compiled a list of the top 5 logic problems that I see over and over again when contractors are designing their CMMC Level 2 compliant network.
 In no particular order…

 #1 – We don’t need email in our CUI enclave